 How to Succeed in Community College

 Congratulations on starting community college!
-With so many new things to learn as you transition from high school to college, you may (understandably!) be feeling a bit overwhelmed.
+With many new things to learn as you transition from high school to college, you may (understandably) be feeling a bit overwhelmed.
 We’re here to help!
-There are steps you can take to ensure your time at community college is productive and will help you reach your educational and career goals.
-Here are some tips for succeeding in community college!
+Here are some steps you can take to ensure your time at community college is productive and will help you reach your educational and career goals!

 Define your goals

-The end goal for attending community college does NOT need to be transferring to a 4-year university.
-If you know what you want to pursue academically and professionally, and it doesn’t align with attending a 4-year university, that’s all that matters.
+The end goal for attending community college doesn't need to be transferring to a four-year university.
+If you know what you want to pursue academically and professionally, and it doesn’t align with attending a four-year university, that’s totally okay.
 Your journey is your own, and community college is an excellent place to start it.

-The most important thing to remember is that any degree you pursue at any college should interest you and have good job prospects for after you graduate.
+The most important thing to remember is that any degree you pursue at any college should interest you and have good job prospects once you graduate.
 If you have doubts about your major or degree path, be sure to talk to your academic advisor or counselor.

 Form a good working relationship with your academic advisor

-An academic advisor (or college counselor) is usually a professor or faculty member that new college students are assigned to.
-At some schools, it is required that students meet with their advisors regularly - at least once a quarter or semester - in order to be able to register for classes and progress through their majors; at other schools, meeting with them may be completely optional.
+An academic advisor is usually a professor or faculty member that new college students are assigned to.
+At some schools, it is required that students meet with their advisors regularly (at least once a quarter or semester) to be able to register for classes and progress through their majors.
+At other schools, meeting with them may be completely optional.
 Regardless of what your school requires, we highly recommend taking the time to meet with your advisor regularly and form a good working relationship with them!
-Here are a few ways your academic advisor can help and support you in college:
+Here are a few ways your academic advisor can support you in college:

 - Register for classes